 There is no 2018-19 Call for Proposals for Research, Measurement, Evaluation and Knowledge Transfer activities, as all funds have already been allocated.

 How to apply?

 Proposals for regular New Paths funding are accepted once a year through a call for proposals.
 You can apply for regional funding or if your project covers more than one region you can apply for national funding.
-The process and the forms are the same.
-A sample proposal form is available.

 For the Innovation call, please consult Innovation activities to find out how to apply.